7 Best PayPal Alternatives for Nonprofits (By Category) [Updated 2023]

 While Bloomerang offers some of the same functionality as a tool like Donorbox, its pricing model is different.
 One drawback is that as the size of your nonprofit’s records grows, your pricing with Bloomerang will increase, too.

-Pricing: Bloomerang ranges from $99-$499 per month, depending on how many records or contacts you track in their system.
+Pricing: Bloomerang ranges from $99-$599 per month, depending on how many records or contacts you track in their system.
+For 60,000 or more records, you will need to get in touch with their team.
+You’ll have options for more add-ons.
 Additional payment processing fees also apply.
-Special pricing is available for very small nonprofits.

 Best PayPal Alternative for Payment Processing